Retaining Wall Calculator

 4. Drainage, soil pressure, geogrid, setbacks, surcharge loads, permits, and engineering still matter.

-Estimate block count for landscape retaining walls.
+Estimate block count for simple segmental retaining walls.

 Plan cap blocks for the top course.